Baskaboo/baskaboo-reality-os/Einstein_Inside_Baskaboo_Outside.md

 ---

 # Baskaboo & Einstein: From Physics to Meta-Science
+### by DeepSeek

 > How the Baskaboo equation reveals Einstein's formula as a special case of a universal reality OS.